What is Acne and can it be treated?

 - Acne and acne scarring may have psychological effects on the patient, including reduced self-esteem or even depression.

-But it CAN be effectively treated in our Clinic if you are willing to do YOUR SIDE of the methods for keeping acne at bay as best as it can be.
+Allow up to a year for treatments, but acne scars CAN be effectively treated in our Clinic if you are willing to do YOUR SIDE of the methods for keeping acne at bay as best as it can be.